 Groundwater is one of the sources of clean water that humans use.
 This source is being polluted once man-made products such as oil, gasoline, road salt, and other chemicals are mixed with it.
 If the groundwater is already polluted by such products, it is no longer fit to be consumed by humans and animals as it is already unsafe and contaminated.

-Another example is when farmers use pesticides and fertilizers, some of the chemicals move from the soil into the groundwater supply.
 Furthermore, toxic substances from mining sites, underground storage tanks, and septic tanks can also cause groundwater pollution once the landfills are leaky, which could lead to groundwater contamination.

 As the chemicals continue to travel from the soil surface, they will eventually reach the groundwater, causing groundwater pollution and contamination.

-Furthermore, the soil pollution from untreated waste tanks, landfills, and mining and quarrying sites could also cause groundwater pollution through the same process as the others.
+Furthermore, soil pollution from untreated waste tanks, landfills, and mining and quarrying sites could also cause groundwater pollution through the same process as the others.

 References: